Critical Hit (2019)

 Battle at Best is a historical module published by Critical Hit in 2019 that features combat in September 1944 in the Netherlands during Operation Market-Garden.
 Best is a village to the northwest of Eindhoven; its bridge over the Wilhelmina Canal was a secondary objective of the 101st Airborne Division, as holding it would give the Allies an alternate route north if needed.
 The 101st spent several days of hard fighting trying to take the village and its bridge, but were largely unsuccessful (the bridge was eventually blown by the Germans and the village itself was not taken until a month later, by the British.
 The title of the module probably is derived from the S.L.A.
 Marshall book of the same name.

 Critical Hit rarely provides details about its products or their contents (most of the description of this product on Critical Hit’s website is actually just a historical description plagiarized from this website).
-The module contains a historical map that is formed by assembling various 12″ x 18″ glossy heavy paper/light cardstock map panels.
-Given the product’s claimed weight (6 pounds), the map is probably fairly large.
-Critical Hit claims the product has “at least 8 scenarios,” which is not very precise, and that it will come with “at least 736” counters, although it is in the area of counters that Critical Hit is the least accurate in its content descriptions.
-The product also comes with historical rules–probably 2-4 pages.
+However, he module contains a historical map that is formed by assembling 9 glossy 12″ x 18″ heavy paper/light cardstock map panels.
+Assembling so many map panels is definitely a pain, although most scenarios don’t use the entire map area.

 At the time it was published, Critical Hit also released, but only for separate purchase, a large-hex version of the Best map dubbed the “MONSTER Map Set” and a really-large-hex version of the map dubbed the “Uber MONSTER Map Set.”